bonomani/devmon/docs/TEMPLATES.md

 The SET transform introduces the same possibility for a repeater-type OID.

 ### SPEED transform

-This transform takes a single data alias as input, which it assumes to be a speed in bits.
-It then stores a value in the transformed data alias, corresponding to the largest whole speed measurement.
-So a value of 1200 would render the string '1.2 Kbps', a value of 13000000 will return a value of '13 Mbps', etc.
+This transform converts speed values in bits to the largest whole speed measurement.
+For example, 1200 would become '1.2 Kbps', and 13000000 would become '13 Mbps'.

 ### STATISTIC transform
 This transform takes a repeater type data alias as the input for the